 The court’s final divorce order establishes permanent custody and support.
 It usually requires one or both parents to pay support until a child is 18 or graduates from high school.
 Subtitle B, Section 154.01, Support of a Child outlines parental support duties for disabled children for whom financial obligations extend beyond age 18.

 Divorce judges have flexibility when deciding child custody arrangements.
 They follow a standard that considers the best interest of the child.
 Final custody decisions follow statutes outlined by Title 5, Subtitle B, Chapter 153, Conservatorship, Possession, and Access.
 When custody decisions must demonstrate uniformity across all states, Texas courts comply with Uniform Child Custody Jurisdiction and Enforcement Act provisions.
-Judges consider a variety of resources before making child custody decisions.

 Family Code, Subtitle C, Chapter 8 outlines spousal support eligibility requirements.
 As many spouses are gainfully employed, they rarely qualify for spousal support.
 Circumstances are often different for spouses in high net worth marriages.
 When one spouse generates a high income, the other spouse often leaves the job market or never enters.
-As a full time parent, volunteer, or housewife, a spouse’s status changes significantly when the primary earner leaves the marriage.
+As a full-time parent, volunteer, or housewife, a spouse’s status changes significantly when the primary earner leaves the marriage.

 Spouses in a high net worth marriage often fit the very narrow circumstances under which one spouse receives support from another.
-The spouse seeking support must prove that their post-divorce assets fail to meet minimum reasonable needs and other criteria.

 Once the spouse seeking support proves they’re unable to earn enough income to meet reasonable needs, the judge exercises discretion in establishing the support amount.
 Given the financial situation inherent to high net worth marriages, minimum reasonable needs are usually defined by their assets.
 Once granted, spousal support often increases the anxiety over post-divorce financial losses.